ferociousdiablo/arduflower/README.md

 *Links are amazon associate links which means I get a little tip if you use them, you pay no more than usual by doing this.

+# To Do

+Improve LED mount STL to add some better way to attach the board to it.
+Currently I am using sellotape, you could glue it in place.
+Make 3D Printed mount for arduino nano so its not just floating around inside the case.
+Figure out how to make a sound reactive mode / BPM counter from line input.
+Moar and betterer patternz!

 # Crude circuit diagram

 ![CircuitDiagram](images/arduflower_diagram.png?raw=true)